Muktan/Muktan/README.md

 <br />
 <br />

-Hi, I'm Muktan 👋, a programmer 👨🏻‍💻 from India 🇮🇳.
+Hi, I'm <b>Muktan</b> 👋, a programmer 👨🏻‍💻 from India 🇮🇳.
 I'm Deep Learning researcher and enthusiast and most of time develop in Python 🐍 also I am intrested in Data Structures and Algorithms.
 Currently, I'm working on End-to-End Speech Recognition(ASR).
 Beside's programming, I play chess ♟️ also I like listening Piano and other instrumentals.

 **Current Status Quo**